mcmonkeyman/mcmonkeyman.github.io/_drafts/2016-04-27-going-shopping.markdown

 # Definition

-I define a 'well worn problem' as: ``` A problem that has been solved time and time again, often using many different technology solutions.  ```
+I define a 'well worn problem' as: ``` A problem that has been solved time and time again, often using many different technologies.```

-Following on from that 'going shopping' is: ``` Exploring to see if the problem is a well worn problem for which there is a solution or many.  ```
+Following on from that 'going shopping' is: ```An exploration to see if the problem at hand has been solved before, maybe even a number of different ways.```

-Often there are a number of off the shelve solutions readily available for the problem but no one stand out solution for the current language or framework.
+Often there are a number of off the shelve solutions readily available for the problem but not one that stands out for the current language or framework.

 I find that I often end up anchoring to the solution I know.
 While this often works out, I can't help but feel that I am sometimes missing out on an easier,